FrozenSoda/SteelQuiz/README.md

 &NewLine;
 &NewLine;
 ### Intelligent Learning
 SteelQuiz contains a feature called _**Intelligent Learning**_, which speeds up the learning process.
-Words you already know won't be asked as much as words you are unsure about. **This system activates after two rounds**, as it needs to gather some information first, before it can begin sorting out words.
+Questions you already know the answer to with certainty, won't be asked as much as those you are unsure about. **This system activates after two rounds by default**, as it needs to gather some information first, before it can begin sorting out questions.

 ### Smart Comparison
 Did you accidentally capitalize the first character of the answer?
 Did you put a dot in the end, that the stored quiz answer doesn't contain?
 No worries - SteelQuiz will ignore these minor differences along with others - as long as it is enabled for the quiz you are doing.